Battle of the Selle: Battle

-After a six-day halt for preparations and artillery bombardments Fourth Army troops attacked at 5.20 a.m. on Thursday 17 October.
-Infantry and tanks, preceded by a creeping barrage, moved forward on a 10 mi front south of Le Cateau (site of the famous 1914 rearguard).
-The centre and left of the Fourth Army forced crossings of the river, despite unexpectedly strong German resistance and much uncut barbed wire.
+After a six-day halt for preparations and artillery bombardments, Fourth Army troops attacked at 5.20 a.m. on Thursday 17 October.
+On 16 October the US 30th Infantry Division moved up into position between the US 27th Infantry Division and the British IX Corps.
+Infantry and tanks, preceded by a creeping barrage, the American forces waded across the Selle, moving forward on a 10 mi front south of Le Cateau (site of the famous 1914 rearguard) with the 27th Division to the north, and the 30th to the south.
+The Germans had dug in along lines indicated on their maps as Stellung I and II.
+This combined British Fourth Army forced crossings of the river, despite unexpectedly strong German resistance and much uncut barbed wire.
 Fighting was particularly fierce along the line of the Le Cateau–Wassigny railway.
-The right of the attack, across the upland watershed of the Selle, made most progress and by nightfall the German defences had been broken and Le Cateau captured.
+The Americans attacked from the center, with the 50th British division to their north, the British 6th Division to the south, made most progress and by nightfall the German defences had been broken and Le Cateau captured.
 Fighting continued from 18–19 October, by which time Fourth Army, much assisted by the French First Army on its right, advanced over 5 mi, harrying the Germans back towards the Sambre–Oise Canal.
 On the left, First Army advanced forward in the area of the Selle's confluence with the Escaut/Scheldt.
 Here, at the northern edge of the attack front, the Canadian Corps pushed across the Canal de la Sensée on the 18th and captured Denain on the 19th, securing the flank for the push across the Selle.
-On the 19th alone the Canadian Corps liberated 40 towns and villages that had been occupied since August 1914.

 The British Third and First Armies, north of the Fourth Army, maintained the offensive pressure the following day.
 In a surprise joint night attack in the early morning of 20 October, Third Army formations secured the high ground east of the Selle and, further securing the left flank, the Canadians swept around the city of Valenciennes in the north.
 Following a two-day pause, to bring up heavy artillery, the attack was renewed on 23 October with a major combined assault by Fourth, Third and First Armies; the fighting, which continued into the next day, resulted in further advances.
 At this stage, the German Army was retreating at a forced but controlled pace.
 On 24 October, the German Army counterattacked at the Canal de la Dérivation but were repulsed and pushed back by the Belgian Army.